awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Required: No
 For more information, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html)\.

-## Security Considerations<a name="automation-action-createstack-security"></a>
+## Security considerations<a name="automation-action-createstack-security"></a>

 Before you can use the `aws:createStack` action, you must assign the following policy to the IAM Automation assume role\.
-For more information about the assume role, see [Task 1: Create a Service Role for Automation](automation-permissions.md#automation-role)\.
+For more information about the assume role, see [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.

 ```
 {